Parables of Zion: Maps of Israel/Palestine tell the Real Story

 Christ, a Palestinian child for whom there also was allegedly "no room"

-Christians may want to consider the ethical question
+Christians should consider the ethical question

 What would Jesus do?